kanishkamakhija/Configuring-Linux-Web-Server/README.md

 # Changing ssh port
 * `sudo nano /etc/ssh/sshd_config`
-* Search for the line of port no and change it from 22 2200
+* Search for the line of port no and change it from 22 to 2200
 * `sudo service ssh restart`

 # Disabling root login